PRodriguez19/Intro-to-shell/lessons/02_week2_mmg232_writing_files.md

 + Today's date
 + Homework Assignment #4

+Part A: Class Exercise Step #10 output.

-Task 1: Making your own script
+Part B: Making your own script
 You got the following line of codes from a trusted source but need to modify it so you can submit it to the VACC-Bluemoon server.
 You decide its time to make your own script.
 Follow the steps below:

 1. Create a new file called `script.sh`